Shimizu-Technology/shimizu-order-suite/README.md

 - **OrderAcknowledgment**: Tracks which orders have been acknowledged by which admin users
   - Belongs to order
   - Belongs to user
-  - Ensures order notifications persist across page refreshes
+  - Ensures order notifications persist across page refreshes and device changes
+  - Works with the global_last_acknowledged_at timestamp on orders for consistent notification handling

 - **VipAccessCode**: VIP access control
   - Belongs to restaurant